 The constitution and law provide for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.
 Police and security forces, however, continued to detain persons at roadblocks to extort money, impeding the free movement of travelers and threatening their safety.
-The government cooperated with UNHCR and other humanitarian organizations in providing protection and assistance to refugees, stateless persons, and asylum seekers.
+The government cooperated with the UN High Commissioner for Refugees (UNHCR) and other humanitarian organizations in providing protection and assistance to refugees, stateless persons, and asylum seekers.

-In-country Movement: The government required all citizens over age 18 to carry national identification cards, which they had to present on demand at security checkpoints.
+In-country Movement: The government required all citizens older than 18 to carry national identification cards, which they had to present on demand at security checkpoints.